0xTemplar/DataHive/README.md

 - **Bulk Data Export** 📦: Once your campaign is complete, easily export your verified dataset in bulk. **You can bulk export the data using your generated campaign RSA private key**, ensuring the data is ready for AI model training without additional processing.

-## Integration Documentation for DataHive
+## Integration Documentation

-### Akave Integration: Decentralized Storage for AI-ready Data
+### Akave Integration:
+**Decentralized Storage for AI-ready Data**

 **Overview**
 - Akave acts as storage layer for AI verified and validated datasets contributed to a campaign.
 Upon creation, a dedicated storage bucket is provisioned on Akave, a decentralized Filecoin-based storage solution.
 Participants upload data directly to the campaign’s Akave bucket.

 - Akave also serves as DataHive’s decentralized storage solution, providing robust and secure file management capabilities.
-It acts as a decentralized hot retrieval layer, accessible via the `AkaveLinkAPI`, allowing seamless retrieval of stored contributed datasets for AI model training.
+It acts as a decentralized hot retrieval layer, accessible via the `AkaveLinkAPI`, allowing seamless retrieval of stored contributed datasets for on-demand AI model training.

 **Key Functionalities:**
 - **Bucket Management**: Create, list, and retrieve detailed information about buckets.